saraswathub/RAG_Contextual_Chatbot/README.md

 ## What I built

 A privacy-first contextual chatbot that ingests documents, creates embeddings, stores them in Chroma, and answers user queries by retrieving relevant chunks and generating grounded answers.
-It shows retrieved source snippets so interviewers can verify claims easily.

 ## Requirements & Setup (complete, exact)